kredati/cin2999f19/syllabus.md

 ### Required texts
 We have three required books this term, which I have ordered into the U of T Bookstore:
-* Wayne Booth, et al., _The Craft of Research_, 4th ed. (or previous edition if you already own it).
+* Wayne Booth, et al., _The Craft of Research_, 4th ed.
+(Please do buy the current version, as we will be working with it closely).
 * Joan Bolker, _Writing Your Dissertation in Fifteen Minutes a Day_.
 * Eric Hayot, _The Elements of Academic Style: Writing for the Humanities_.
 (NB: I ordered this late and it may not arrive to the bookstore for some time after the beginning of term; I will keep you posted.)